Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Methodology

-In this section we describe the estimation of $\tau$ when it exists.
+In this section we describe the estimation of $\tau$ under the alternative.
 As a straightforward consequence of our test statistic \eqref{eq: test_stat} we estimate $\tau$ as

-Next we discuss the asymptotic behavior of $\hat{\tau}$ around $\tau$.
-For this we consider two scenarios, first, where the alternative is fixed which is the case that is studied typically in nonparametric change point analysis, and then the case where the alternative is such that $(P_1, P_2) \in H_{1,n}$ with $H_{1,n}$ as defined in \eqref{eq: cont_alt} such that $\Delta(P_1,P_2)=a_n$ with $a_n \rightarrow 0$ as $n \rightarrow \infty$.
-The second scenario offers a difficult setup for detecting $\tau$ accurately.
-In Theorem \ref{thm: consistency_of_chpt} we show the asymptotic near-optimal rate of convergence for the change point in the first scenario of fixed alternatives when $P_1 \neq P_2$ \citep{madr:21}.
-In the second situation, the change point estimator $\hat{\tau}$ is a consistent estimator of $\tau$ only if $na_n \rightarrow \infty$ as $n \rightarrow \infty$, which is also the requirement for the consistency of the test as per Theorem \ref{thm: consistency_of_test}.
+Next, we explore the asymptotic behavior of $\hat{\tau}$ around $\tau$.
+We examine two scenarios: first, when the alternative is fixed, a common focus in nonparametric change point analysis, and second, when the alternative is such that $(P_1, P_2) \in H_{1,n}$ with $H_{1,n}$ defined in \eqref{eq: cont_alt}.
+In this case, $\Delta(P_1,P_2)=a_n$ with $a_n \rightarrow 0$ as $n \rightarrow \infty$, presenting a challenging setup for accurately detecting $\tau$.
+Theorem \ref{thm: consistency_of_chpt} establishes the asymptotic near-optimal rate of convergence for the change point in the first scenario with fixed alternatives when $P_1 \neq P_2$ \citep{madr:21}.
+In the second scenario, the change point estimator $\hat{\tau}$ remains a consistent estimator of $\tau$ only if $na_n \rightarrow \infty$ as $n \rightarrow \infty$, a condition also crucial for the test's consistency as outlined in Theorem \ref{thm: consistency_of_test}.